ryanwentzel/ryanlwentzel.com/collections/_prayers/2024-07-05-we-dont-last-long.md

 *Like our dogs, we age and weaken.
 And die.*\
 — Psalm 49:12 (The Message)

 Lord God, heavenly Father, you who are the source of all true wisdom, guard us from the folly of thinking we will live forever.
-Teach us the wisdom of living as mortal creatures who depend on you for life, for breath, for everything, and after this brief pilgrimage raise us to eternal life; through Jesus Christ our Lord.
+Teach us the wisdom of living as mortal creatures who depend on you for life, for breath, for everything; and after this brief pilgrimage raise us to eternal life; through Jesus Christ our Lord.
 Amen.